jeffreyhorner/Rook/README.md

     presence or absence of these variables should correspond with the presence or absence of the appropriate HTTP header in the request.

-In addtion, the environment must include the following Rack-specific variables:
+In addtion, the environment must include the following Rook-specific variables:

-- rack.version:	    This version of Rack.
+- rook.version:	    This version of Rook.
-- rack.url_scheme:    http or https, depending on the request URL.
+- rook.url_scheme:    http or https, depending on the request URL.
-- rack.input:	    See below, the input stream.
+- rook.input:	    See below, the input stream.
-- rack.errors:	    See below, the error stream.
+- rook.errors:	    See below, the error stream.

 The Input Stream
 ----------------

-The rack.input variable must contain an object created from a reference class and respond to readLines, read, and rewind:
+The rook.input variable must contain an object created from a reference class and respond to readLines, read, and rewind:

 readLines: takes one argument, the number of lines to read.
 Includes partial ending line.